Hiring strategy

-The 7 top hiring challenges in 2026 (and how to fix them)
+The 7 top hiring challenges in 2026 (and how to overcome them)

-In this article, we break down seven hidden challenges making 2026 hiring harder than it should be, and offer practical fixes from talent leaders across tech, staffing, and small business.
-The takeaway?
-Winning teams reduce friction for recruiters and candidates alike.
+Seven hidden challenges are making 2026 hiring harder than it should be.
+Here are practical fixes from talent leaders across tech, staffing, and small business.
+The takeaway: winning teams reduce friction for recruiters and candidates alike.

 February 8, 2026